 Boots Winter Flu Jab Service - Frequently Asked Questions (FAQs)

-The best time to be vaccinated against flu is in the autumn or early winter.
-It takes around two weeks for the body’s immune system to fully respond and it's important to be prepared for the start of the flu season (December to March).
+It takes around two weeks for the body’s immune system to respond fully and it’s important to be prepared for the start of the flu season (December to March).
 We recommend booking early for your vaccination.

 The vaccination is given as a single dose, by injection into the deltoid muscle of the upper arm.